-Separation from home and family is one of the most important developmental issues for 3- and 4-year olds.
-Our nursery program helps children transition from the familiar world of home to a new community of learning, teachers, and friends.
-In a safe and caring environment, nursery students build a sense of themselves as individuals and as members of a larger social group.
+Separation from home and family is one of the most important developmental issues for children ages 3 and 4.
+Our private, full-day nursery program helps children transition from the familiar world of home to a new community of learning, teachers, and friends.
+In a safe and caring environment that functions as a play school on New York City’s Upper West Side, nursery students build a sense of themselves as individuals and as members of a larger social group.

 Social and emotional learning is at the core of the 3/4s curriculum.
 A home visit by teachers and a phase-in period of small-group activities build comfort and confidence.
 Time in the classroom gradually increases, and children embrace the rhythms of life at school.
 Teachers help children identify and name their feelings, recognize the impact of their words and actions, and use language to solve problems.
 Each child builds strategies for coping with strong emotions and communicating with adults and classmates.

 At this age, children learn by doing, seeing, experiencing, and feeling.
 Our nursery curriculum helps children build a sense of self, discover their role within a classroom community, and recognize and appreciate our differences.
 As they learn through play, children build their gross and fine motor skills, make meaning of their experiences, and learn to express what they learn about the world.

 Children are encouraged to make choices in their play and to work both individually and in small groups.
 They use open-ended, sensory materials such as blocks, water-and-sand play, drawing, painting, collage, clay, and small construction materials.